-If Kacey Musgraves and Meghan Trainor had a country-soul love-child, the result would be Calgary, Canada based country artist Mariya Stokes.
-Country Music Alberta's 2019 Female Artist of the Year introduced herself to the Canadian music scene with two singles in 2010.
-Her debut single, "Hands on My Body”, currently has over 140,000 streams on Spotify and was shortly followed by "Christmas, Arizona”, which landed on the Top 100 on the Canadian Holiday Chart.
-Her current single at Canadian Country Radio, "Rebound”, was released in October 2020 was featured as the "Next Big Thing" on the Casey Clarke Country Countdown and can be heard on Spotify and Apple Music curated playlists.
-Stokes will be releasing follow-up singles in early 2021.
+If Kacey Musgraves and Meghan Trainor had a country-soul love-child, the result would be Calgary, Canada-based country artist Mariya Stokes.
+Country Music Alberta's 2019 Female Artist of the Year introduced herself to the Canadian music scene with two singles in 2019.
+Her debut single, "Hands on My Body," currently has over 140,000 streams on Spotify and was shortly followed by "Christmas, Arizona," which landed on the Top 100 on the Canadian Holiday Chart.
+Her current single at Canadian Country Radio, "Rebound," was released in October 2020 was featured as the "Next Big Thing" on the Casey Clarke Country Countdown and can be heard on Spotify and Apple Music curated playlists.
+Stokes will be releasing more music in early 2021.

 Growing up in the small town of Stavely, Alberta, an hour south of Calgary, Stokes spent time in her parents' small-town bar, and at eight years old, was sneaking in on Friday afternoons to sing with the local jam band.
 She has been pursuing music ever since, with a heavy focus on songwriting.
 Multiple artists have recorded songs co-written with Stokes, including CCMA nominees Leaving Thomas ("Like I Used To", May 2019) and alt-pop singer Celia Palli ("Paralyzed" and "Glitter," January 2019).